Celebrating Over 60 Years of Service to the Nation

 In the decade that followed, the company experienced increased revenues and substantial growth in its workforce.
 In addition to analyzing a wide range of homeland security threats, ANSER also supported our warfighters by helping develop a forensics capability for the Armed Forces, developing antiterrorism communications for the Army, and helping plan and develop the U.S. Vietnam War Commemoration.

 In 2013, the company relocated to Skyline, just a short distance from a building it had occupied 35 years before.
 Upon Dr. David’s retirement in 2015, Carmen Spencer was selected as our fifth president and CEO.
 His background in chemical/biological defense has expanded the corporation’s position in this arena.
 Mr. Spencer led the push to achieve a longtime ANSER objective: the acquisition of a company that would diversify its reach.
 In January 2017, ANSER purchased Advanced Technology International (ATI) of Summerville, South Carolina, a nonprofit entity that organizes and manages research and development consortia on behalf of the Federal Government.
 That same year, ANSER was named to Bloomberg’s top 100 ranking of Federal contractors based on prime contracts awarded in the past fiscal year.
-Today, Analytic Services Inc. has 226 employees and offers a diverse portfolio of expertise.
+Today, ANSER has hundreds of employees and offers a diverse portfolio of expertise.
 For 60 years, the research and analysis we provide has “informed decisions that shape our Nation’s future.”
 We can all take pride in that legacy.